 It is reasonable to have a lower threshold for referral to a specialist for patients whose occupation requires a high level of manual dexterity, especially if the patient has injured the dominant hand.

 Boxer’s fractures should be sent for repeat radiographs within one week to assess alignment.
 Radiographs should be obtained every two weeks following, until clinical and radiographic healing are present, typically between four to six weeks.
 Even with the adequate reduction, some cosmetic deformity may persist, with loss of the normal knuckle contour.
-After a period of immobilization, the passive and active range of motion exercises should be performed to alleviate stiffness of the MCP and PIP joints.
+After a short period of immobilization, the passive and active range of motion exercises should be performed to alleviate stiffness of the MCP and PIP joints.
+Literature supports early mobilization of these injuries rather than prolonged immobilization, .
 If any loss of function persists after several weeks of these exercises, referral to occupational therapy is warranted.

 The delayed presentation is not uncommon with Boxer’s fracture, possibly due to some hesitation to present for care given the classic mechanism of the injury.
+Clinicians and nurses must be aware of and work together to identify patients with his injury as often times patients will not be forthright.
 When patients present 2 to 3 weeks after sustaining this injury, as with initial presentation, assess function, angulation, and pain.
 If patients have minimal pain and no impairment of function, conservative treatment may be sufficient, even for angulated fractures.
 However, if there is any evidence of severe angulation, comminuted fractures, neurovascular injury, functional impairment, or unmanageable pain, patients should be referred to a hand surgeon.
+[Level V]